senacor/code-and-play-full-stack/tasks/tasks.md

 ### 2.2 Create REST endpoints
   - Create a REST endpoint for the message resources.
-    - `/api/v1/channels/{channel}/messages`
+    - `/api/channels/{channelId}/messages`
  - Implement the REST endpoint in a new class called `ChatMessageController`.
  - For now we only support GET.
  - Use the messages services to fetch the messages of an channel.

-When you open the frontend now, you should see the first two messages.
+When you open the frontend now, you should see messages loaded via the REST API.

 ### 2.3 Integration test the REST endpoints
 Create an integration test for the class `ChatMessageController` with Spring mock mvc.